Which singular tangent bundles are isomorphic?: Concluding remarks

 In his groundbreaking work on magnetic monopoles, Dirac \cite{dirac} demonstrated that the study of singular equations in physical systems can lead to non-trivial topological structures.
 In our context, the implications of these isomorphisms for geometrical and dynamical systems are more limited.
 For example, they do not directly provide properties related to dynamics, such as the existence of periodic orbits (as in the Weinstein conjecture or the Arnold conjecture), since the isomorphism itself may not align with certain dynamical structures.
 Specifically, the isomorphism of Theorem \ref{thm:isomorphism-bm-bundles} relates sections of different bundles but does not necessarily preserve the geometric structures associated with these sections.
 For instance, while a vector field (Reeb or Hamiltonian) is associated with an additional geometric structure (contact or symplectic), the bundle isomorphism may not respect such structures.

-Theorem \ref{thm:criterion-iso-bspheres}, applied to the counterexample of the singular Weinstein conjecture in \cite{fontana-mcnally_counterexample_2024}, illustrates that certain dynamical phenomena are purely analytical.
-This observation raises intriguing questions about which aspects of the solutions to singular equations are constrained—or unconstrained—by the topology of the underlying space.
-Elucidating these distinctions remains an open area for future exploration.
+Theorem~\ref{thm:criterion-iso-bspheres}, when applied to the constructions related to the Weinstein conjecture for singular contact manifolds in \cite{miranda_singular_2021} and \cite{fontana-mcnally_counterexample_2024}, shows that certain dynamical phenomena are purely analytical in nature.
+This indicates that, in some cases, the behaviour of solutions to singular equations is not determined by the topology of the underlying space.
+Determining the extent to which this independence holds remains an open question.